lithnet/access-manager-docs/installation/installing-the-access-manager-agent/installing-the-access-manager-agent-windows.md

 ### Silent installation for Microsoft Entra-joined devices

-Use the following command line to install the agent in Microsoft Entra mode, replacing the `SERVER` and `AZUREADTENANTID` values are appropriate
+Use the following command line to install the agent in Microsoft Entra mode, replacing the `SERVER`  value as appropriate

 ```
-msiexec /i Lithnet.AccessManager.Agent.msi /qn AUTHMODE=2 SERVER=ams.lithnet.local AZUREADTENANTID=YYYY
+msiexec /i Lithnet.AccessManager.Agent.msi /qn AUTHMODE=2 SERVER=ams.lithnet.local
 ```

 ### Silent installation for standalone Windows devices